vivek-s/vivek-s.com/_notes/Engineering/fluid_mechanics/Methods for Calculating Friction Factor.md

 ## 2. Turbulent Flow
 ### 2.1.
 Colebrook Equation
 Also called Colebrook-White.
-It is the classic formulation for [[Darcy friction factor]].
+It is the classic formulation for Darcy friction factor.
 However it is implicit ($f_D$ term is in both left and right sides of the equation) and needs iteration

 $$\frac{1}{\sqrt{f_D}}=-2log_{10}\left[\left(\frac{\varepsilon /D}{3.7}\right) + \frac{2.51}{Re\sqrt{f_D}}\right]$$